Minjee Lee

-Minjee Lee (born 27 May 1996) is an Australian professional golfer from Perth.
-She became the number one ranked amateur golfer in February 2014 after winning the Oates Victorian Open, remaining number one until turning professional in September 2014.
-Lee has won three major championships – the 2021 Amundi Evian Championship, the 2022 U.S. Women's Open, and the 2025 Women's PGA Championship.
+Minjee Lee (born 27 May 1996) is an Australian professional golfer.
+She is from Perth, Australia.
+Lee became the number one ranked amateur golfer in February 2014 after winning the Oates Victorian Open, remaining number one until turning professional in September 2014.
+Lee has won three major championships: the 2021 Amundi Evian Championship, the 2022 U.S. Women's Open, and the 2025 Women's PGA Championship.

-Amateur career
+Early life and amateur career

+In 1996, Lee was born in Perth, Australia.
 In 2010, Lee became the youngest winner of the WA Amateur Open while still a year 9 student at Methodist Ladies' College, Perth.
 At the start of 2012, she was moved from MLC to Corpus Christi College, to be closer to Royal Fremantle Golf Club.
 She left Corpus Christi in 2013.

 Lee was the winner of the 2012 U.S. Girls' Junior.
 She won the Australian Women's Amateur in 2013 and successfully defended the title in 2014.

 Lee became the number one ranked amateur golfer on 26 February 2014 after winning the Oates Victorian Open on the ALPG Tour.
-She remained the number one ranked amateur golfer until she turned professional in September 2014 after leading the Australia team that won the Espirito Santo Trophy.
+She remained the number one ranked amateur golfer until September 2014 after leading the Australia team that won the Espirito Santo Trophy.

 Professional career

-2015
+In September 2014, Lee turned professional.
 On 18 May 2015, Lee gained her first LPGA Tour victory at the Kingsmill Championship.

-2016

 In 2016, she won the Lotte Championship in April, and the Blue Bay LPGA in October.
+She recorded her first ever hole-in-one at the 2016 Kia Classic by making an albatross on a par four.
+It was just the second time a player had made a hole-in-one on a par four on the LPGA Tour.
 Lee represented Australia in the women's golf competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil, finishing in a tie for 7th.

-2018

-In April 2018, she lost the LPGA Mediheal Championship in a playoff to Lydia Ko, then on 27 May 2018, won the LPGA Volvik Championship.
+In April 2018, she lost the LPGA Mediheal Championship in a playoff to Lydia Ko.
+In May, she won the LPGA Volvik Championship.
 Lee finished 2018 ranked second on the money list with $1,551,032 in earnings, finishing second in scoring average with 69.75 shots per round.
 She also became the first woman to win the Greg Norman Medal for being the best Australian professional golfer on the world stage.

-2019

-On 28 April 2019, Lee won the Hugel-Air Premia LA Open, her fifth LPGA Tour victory.
-By late the following month, she had risen to number two in the Women's World Golf Rankings, but in her home country she still had such a low profile that she was described by The Age as the "Invisible Champion of Australia".
+In April 2019, Lee won the Hugel-Air Premia LA Open, her fifth LPGA Tour victory.
+By late the following month, she had risen to number two in the Women's World Golf Rankings but in her home country she still had such a low profile that she was described by The Age as the "Invisible Champion of Australia".